 Level: master

 In this module students learn how to design and implement secure IT systems, and they learn to evaluate the security of existing systems.
 After completing the module the students know the state-of-the-art in secure software, network security, and physical security.
+This module puts a strong focus on the technical aspects of IT security.

 Level: master